dphilla/wasm-libc/README.md

 # wasm-libc

-Some generic libc bindings for Wasm
+Some generic libc bindings in rust

 ## Description